wtnwin111/interview/README.md

     2) Write a regular expression which matches a email address.
 (Ramp up Regular Expression)
     3) Implement Union Find, which is used for connectivity detection: http://algs4.cs.princeton.edu/15uf/
     4) Write a function (with helper functions if needed) called to Excel that takes an excel column value (A,B,C,D,..Z,AA,AB,AC,..,ZZ,AAA..) and returns a corresponding integer value (A=1,B=2,..,AA=26..).
-    5-N) You have a stream of infinite queries (ie: real time Google search queries that people are entering).
-Describe how you would go about finding a good estimate of 1000 samples from this never ending set of data and then write code for it.*
     6-N) What method would you use to look up a word in a dictionary?
     7-N) Find or determine non existence of a number in a sorted list of N numbers where the numbers range over M, M>> N and N large enough to span multiple disks.
 Algorithm to beat O(log n) bonus points for constant time algorithm.
     8-N) Given a file of 4 billion 32-bit integers, how to find one that appears at least twice?